-Subtract from each value recorded in columns 1, 2, 3 the signal of the corresponding negative control well 4 and write down the result (calculation of \hat{I} OD. for the viral valencies).
+Subtract from each value recorded in columns 1, 2, 3, 4, 5 the signal of the corresponding negative control well 6 and write down the result (calculation of \hat{I} OD. for the viral valencies).
 Allow for any negative values that may exist in performing this calculation.
 Carry out the same operations for the column corresponding to the positive and negative controls.

-The test can be validated only if the positive serum yields a difference in optical density at 10 minutes that is greater for each valence than:
+The test can be validated only if the positive control serum yields a difference in optical density at 10 minutes that is greater for each valence than:

+BoHV-1 > 0,700

+BVDV > 1,000

-BRSV > 0,800 BPI3 > 0,800 ADENO 3 > 0,600
+BRSV > 0,800

+BPI3 > 0,800

+ADENO 3 > 0,600

-And the negative control yields a difference in optical density at 10 minutes that is that is lower than 0,300.
+And the negative control yields a difference in optical density at 10 minutes that is lower than 0,300.